-March 26, Day 7: Drive to Bangkok; Afternoon Flight to Chiang Mai.
-After a final morning's birding, we will head south from Khao Yai back to Bangkok before catching an afternoon flight to Chiang Mai and the outlying foothills of the Himalayas.
-Chiang Mai, often referred to as Thailand's northern "Shangri-La," is an attractive city located in a fertile valley 300 meters above sea level.
+After lunch we will catch a flight to Chiang Mai.
+Often referred to as Thailand's northern "Shangri-La," Chiang Mai is an attractive city located in a fertile valley 300 meters above sea level.
 Founded in 1296, it has withstood invasion from the Burmese and various other influences, to the extent that its people still have their own dialect and cultural traditions.
-It is an ideal base from which to explore the forested mountains, river valleys, and cultivated plains that extend northwards to the borders of Burma and Laos and the region known as the "Golden Triangle."
+It is an ideal base from which to explore the forested mountains, river valleys, and cultivated plains that extend northwards to the borders of Myanmar and Laos and the region known as the "Golden Triangle."